alanmaizon/glowing-five/README.md

    pip install Flask
    ```

-3. Place your CSV file with questions in the same directory as `app.py`.
+3. You can either create or modify the CSV files and add them to the dict 'category_files' in `app.py`.
 The CSV file should follow this structure:

    ```
    Question;Option1;Option2;Option3;Option4;CorrectAnswerIndex